-Scaling laws have been recently employed to derive compute-optimal model size (number of parameters) for a given compute duration.
-We advance and refine such methods to infer compute-optimal model shapes, such as width and depth, and successfully implement this in vision transformers.
-Our shape-optimized vision transformer, SoViT, achieves results competitive with models that exceed twice its size, despite being pre-trained with an equivalent amount of compute.
-For example, SoViT-400m/14 achieves 90.3% fine-tuning accuracy on ILSRCV2012, surpassing the much larger ViT-g/14 and approaching ViT-G/14 under identical settings, with also less than half the inference cost.
-We conduct a thorough evaluation across multiple tasks, such as image classification, captioning, VQA and zero-shot transfer, demonstrating the effectiveness of our model across a broad range of domains and identifying limitations.
-Overall, our findings challenge the prevailing approach of blindly scaling up vision models and pave a path for a more informed scaling.
+Scaling laws have been recently employed to derive compute-optimal model size 2 (number of parameters) for a given compute duration.
+We advance and refine such 3 methods to infer compute-optimal model shapes, such as width and depth, and 4 successfully implement this in vision transformers.
+Our shape-optimized vision 5 transformer, SoViT, achieves results competitive with models that exceed twice its 6 size, despite being pre-trained with an equivalent amount of compute.
+For example, 7 SoViT-400m/14 achieves 90.3% fine-tuning accuracy on ILSRCV2012, surpassing 8 the much larger ViT-g/14 and approaching ViT-G/14 under identical settings, with 9 also less than half the inference cost.
+We conduct a thorough evaluation across 10 multiple tasks, such as image classification, captioning, VQA and zero-shot transfer, 11 12 demonstrating the effectiveness of our model across a broad range of domains and identifying limitations.
+Overall, our findings challenge the prevailing approach of 13 blindly scaling up vision models and pave a path for a more informed scaling.
+14

-1 Introduction
+15 1 Introduction

-The de-facto approach for improving performance of vision and language models today is scale: large models are trained on more data for longer [64, 43, 24, 19, 80, 23, 13, 16].
-Empirically, it has been observed that the benefit of scale often follows a predictable power law in which the performance f(x) (e.g. error rate or log-perplexity) satisfies $f(x) \sim \beta x^{-c} + \varepsilon{\infty}$ for some $\beta, c > 0$ as one varies the scaling dimension x (e.g. data or model size), if the remaining dimensions are not bottlenecks [34, 39, 27, 26, 3, 1].
-Here, $\varepsilon{\infty}$ is the irreducible loss.
+16 The de-facto approach for improving performance of vision and language models today is scale: 17 large models are trained on more data for longer [59, 38, 21, 16, 74, 20, 10, 13].
+Empirically, it 18 has been observed that the benefit of scale often follows a predictable power law in which the 19 performance f(x) (e.g. error rate or log-perplexity) satisfies $f(x) \sim \beta x^{-c} + \varepsilon{\infty}$ for some $\beta, c > 0$ 20 as one varies the scaling dimension x (e.g. data or model size), if the remaining dimensions are not 21 bottlenecks [29, 34, 24, 23, 3, 1].
+Here, ε{∞} is the irreducible loss.

 However, the simple power-law relation becomes more complicated when compute is considered.
 In this case, power laws are observed only along the compute-optimal frontier.
-Otherwise, scaling up the model size for a fixed compute budget can deteriorate performance (see [39, 35] and Figure 4).
+Otherwise, scaling up the model size for a fixed compute budget can deteriorate performance (see [34, 30] and Figure 4).
 Since one often has a fixed compute budget in mind (e.g. available hardware and time), one should pick the model size that maximizes performance subject to the compute budget constraint, which may imply not training until convergence.
-Indeed, this approach was used successfully in the recent Chinchilla [35] that outperformed its predecessor Gopher [55] despite being $4 \times$ smaller in size.
+Indeed, this approach was used successfully in the recent Chinchilla [30] that outperformed its predecessor Gopher [50] despite being 4× smaller in size.

-Unfortunately, in both [39] and [35] among others, the "size" of a model is equated with its parameter count, with no special consideration for model "shape dimensions", such as "depth" or "width".
-The rationale behind this choice follows from the surprising observation that the transformer shape had little impact on its scaling behavior in language modeling (LM) when performance is measured upstream (e.g. using log-perplexity) [39, 32, 33].
-Nevertheless, follow-up analysis suggests that shape plays a pivotal role in other domains, such as in machine translation [47] and also in language modeling for downstream performance [66], with recent works even advocating for extreme aspect ratios, such as a single wide attention layer [12].
+Unfortunately, in both [34] and [30] among others, the "size" of a model is equated with its parameter count, with no special consideration for model "shape dimensions", such as "depth" or "width".
+The rationale behind this choice follows from the surprising observation that the transformer shape had little impact on its scaling behavior in language modeling (LM) when performance is measured shape plays a pivotal role in other domains, such as in machine translation [42] and also in language

+32 upstream (e.g. using log-perplexity) [34, 27, 28].
+Nevertheless, follow-up analysis suggests that modeling for downstream performance [61], with recent works even advocating for extreme aspect ratios, such as a single wide attention layer [9].

-\Significant technical contributions.
+^{}Significant technical contributions.

 Figure 1: Predicted efficiency frontier (depth, width, MLP dimension, and parameter count) in SoViT.
 In large models, optimal shapes follow a similar trajectory in both image classification and multimodal tasks (see Section 4) although they can be different in small models (see Figure 3).
-We provide on the right (in blue) the amount of increase when compute goes from 1T to 100T GFLOPS.